sevesalm/AvoinFullStack/round0/README.md

 # Round 0

-The basic network request and response flow is shown in the images below.
+Solutions to exercises 0.3 - 0.6 are shown below.

 ## 0.3 solution